FirasAbouzahr/CollectiveRepo/Experimental PET Code Package/readme.md

 - **detectorResponse.py** contains functions that can be used to generate important plots needed to characterize a detector's performance (e.g., energy spectra, coincidence time differences, etc) as well as their corresponding observables like energy resolution and coincidence timing resolution, respectively.
 - **experimentalPETAnalysis.ipynb** is a notebook with cells encompassing PETheader.py and detectorResponse.py as well as example cells directly below.

-Below showcases the use of select tools offered by this suite as would be shown in the example cells from experimentalPETAnalysis.ipynb:
+Below showcases the use of select tools offered by this suite as given in the example cells from experimentalPETAnalysis.ipynb:

 ## Read-in data and convert to geometric channel ID
 - getCoincidenceDataFrame() returns a pre-configured pandas dataframe